WDRshadow/WOW-tool/README.md

 5. openmdao - run openMDAO for optimization
 6. help - for help

+## Todo List

+This software is being processed.

+- [ ] Develop file API for move and rename the output/input files.
+- [ ] Connect each component in the loop.
+- [ ] Connect to optimization interface.
+- [ ] Test and evaluation.

 ## Acknowledgement

 The University of Edinburgh, Engineering for Change Association;